 After pushing your limits on the trail, what you do next is just as important as the workout itself.
 Proper recovery is the secret to staying strong, preventing injury, and getting back out there sooner.
 A smart recovery routine involves specific techniques that help your body repair and adapt to the demands of the mountains.
 Here are a few essential practices that can make a huge difference in how you feel and perform.

-Active Recovery vs. Rest Days
+Active Recovery vs. Rest Days: What’s the Right Call?

 While it’s tempting to spend a rest day completely still, gentle movement is often more beneficial.
 This is called active recovery, and it promotes blood flow to tired muscles, helping clear out metabolic waste and reduce stiffness.
 The best time for this is usually 24 to 48 hours after an intense day.
 A perfect session is short, just 20 to 30 minutes of low-impact activity like a slow walk or gentle bike ride.
 The goal is to move your body without getting your heart rate too high, and these top recovery techniques are key for consistency.

-Foam Rolling and Self-Massage
+Roll It Out: Your Guide to Foam Rolling and Self-Massage

 Tackling muscle knots is a critical part of recovery.
 Using a foam roller or massage ball for self-myofascial release helps break up adhesions and soothe sore spots in your quads, calves, and back.
 Percussive therapy devices can also release deep muscle tension and increase circulation to support the healing process.
 To make your self-massage more effective, pair it with a topical balm.
 Applying a product with menthol and camphor before rolling creates a cooling sensation that eases discomfort, allowing you to work deeper into the muscle.
 Our recovery jars are perfect for this hands-on approach.